-REVIEW: This OP will be reviewed in July of even-numbered years by the managing director of University Financial Services with recommended revisions forwarded through administrative channels to the Chief Information Officer, the Assistant Vice President and Controller and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in July of odd-numbered years by the Managing Director of University Financial Services with recommended revisions forwarded through administrative channels to the Chief Information Officer, the Assistant Vice President and Controller and the Vice President for Administration & Finance and Chief Financial Officer.

 1. General Policy

 a.
 Payment Card Processor.
-All payment card transactions must go through Texas Tech University's (TTU) payment card processor, currently Global Payments.
+All payment card transactions must go through Texas Tech University's (TTU) payment card processor, currently Bank of America (BAMS).

 b.
 Methods of Processing.
 TTU processes payment cards both physically and online.
 Merchants that want to begin processing payment cards, must use one of the following TTU-approved processing methods: